SparkleMalone/CarbonBudget/README.md

 ## Objectives:
 In this workshop you will:

-1. Use select() to choose variables from a data frame.
+1. Use select() to choose variables from a dataframe.
 2. Use filter() to choose data based on values.
-3. Use reframe to work with subsets of data.
+3. Use reframe to summarize data by a group.
 4. Visualize data with ggplot2.
 5. Learn to write basic functions.